Koel (film)

 Koel is a Pakistani 1959 musical romantic drama film directed by Masood Parvez.

 The film stars Noor Jehan with Aslam Pervaiz, Neelo and Allauddin in supporting roles.

-This film is regarded as one of the best musical films of Lollywood with songs finely knitted in the plot.
+Koel is regarded as one of the best musicals of Lollywood with songs finely knitted in the plot.

 It received 4 Nigar Awards including Best Supporting Actress for Neelo and Best Playback Singer for Noor Jehan.